Staffbase/gha-workflows/README.md

 <summary>The action can be used to analyze a project with sonarcloud.</summary>

 If you want to use this action you need to add the project metadata in the file `sonar-project.properties` in the base directory.
+More information on how to set this up can be found [here](https://github.com/SonarSource/sonarcloud-github-action#usage).

 ```yml
 name: Sonarcloud